Holden Commodore (VF): GTS

+GTSR

+The Gen-F GTSR is the highest performance version of the HSV Gen-F, with a 6162 cc supercharged LSA V8 engine which provides 435 kW of power and 740 Nm of torque.
+Power is sent through a Tremec TR-6060 6-speed manual transmission or optional 6-speed automatic transmission with Active Select and paddle shifters.
+The GTSR features 6-piston AP Racing brakes with monoblock calipers and 410mm front rotors, quad exhaust outlets with dual diamond-shaped tips, and 8-way electrically adjustable HSV Podium front seats in Alcantara with diamond-quilted stitching.

+A limited production GTSR W1 was released to commemorate the end of production in 2017.
+The GTSR W1 was limited to 300 units, and is the most powerful vehicle ever made in Australia.
+It features a 6162 cc supercharged LS9 V8 engine producing 474 kW of power and 815 Nm of torque.
+The engine has titanium connecting rods and inlet valves, a dry sump oiling system, and a supercharger with twin four-lobe rotors pumping 2.3 litres of air per revolution.
+It was produced only with the Tremec TR-6060 (MH3 spec) 6-speed manual transmission.
+The GTSR W1 has 20" SV Panorama forged alloy wheels finished in Matte Black with Pirelli P-Zero Trofeo R track tires.
+It also has a SupaShock suspension system and forged 6-piston AP Racing monoblock calipers with 410mm rotors.

 Maloo

 The Maloo is a utility version of the ClubSport, with R8 and R8 SV models also available.
 A limited edition GTS Maloo was launched in November 2014, featuring the GTS sedan mechanicals except for its Magnetic Ride Control suspension.

 Senator Signature

 The Gen-F Senator Signature has a more conservative exterior design than the ClubSport or GTS, but makes up for this by having all luxury fitments from the donor Holden Calais.
 It features the 6.2-litre LS3 V8 engine, with power and torque figures of 340 kW and 570 Nm, respectively.
 The Senator Signature is available with both a six-speed automatic or a six-speed manual transmission, it also features 20-inch forged alloy wheels.

 In early 2015, HSV released 52 units of the limited edition Senator SV (Gen-F MY15) series, 50 were built for sale in Australia and two for New Zealand.

 Production

 The VF Commodore was launched during a downwards trend in large car sales in Australia.
-Despite this, 2,827 cars were sold in the first month after its launch, a 17.8 percent increase over the corresponding month in 2012.
-Sales continued to be strong for the rest of 2013, with sales in the second half of the year up by 19 percent compared to the same period in 2012.
+Despite this, 2,827 cars were sold in the first month after its launch, a 17.8 percent increase over the corresponding month in 2012.177,593 total VF's were built (advised by Holden customer care) Sales continued to be strong for the rest of 2013, with sales in the second half of the year up by 19 percent compared to the same period in 2012.

 The VF series is the fifteenth and final Australian-made Commodore range since the introduction of this nameplate in 1978.